cxrala/flowpaint/README.md

 # Flowpaint
 A functional reactive live painting software.
-The goal is to integrate it with some FRP framework (yampa).

 For now, it is: